pete529/PICO_Drone_Mk1/README.md

 3) Toggle Armed and move sliders; the app will emit `DRN,{t},{r},{p},{y}\n` at ~50 Hz.
 4) In the Pico console, you should see activity and occasional `ACK` in the app.

+📘 **Documentation:** See `docs/mobile_app_user_guide.md` for a complete walkthrough of installation, controls, telemetry, and troubleshooting tips.

-Optional features to enable next:
+Upcoming enhancements to consider next:
 - Arming switch latch / stick combination
-- Deadzone/expo tuning (already supported in server)
+- In‑app deadzone/expo tuning (server already supports it)
-- Packet signature enforcement (set `expect_signature=True` in server)
+- Packet signature enforcement by default (`expect_signature=True`)
-- Simple telemetry back to app (battery, RSSI)
+- Simple outbound telemetry from Pico to display battery/RSSI history charts

 ### Tests